matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

     becomes
     "1f64ed6ac9d6da86b65bcc68a39c7c4d083f77193ec7e5adc4b09617f8d0d81a"

-A new salt is generated and applied to each hash **prefix** individually.
-Doing so requires the identity server to only rehash the 3PIDs whose unsalted hashes matched the earlier prefixes (in the case of 70b1b, hashes 5637937...  and 1b28dcf...).
+A new salt is generated per **hash prefix** and applied to each hash individually.
+Doing so requires the identity server to only rehash the 3PIDs whose unsalted hashes matched the earlier prefixes (in the case of `70b1b`, hashes `5637937...`  and `1b28dcf...`).
 This adds only a small multiplier of additional hashes needing to be performed by the Identity Server (the median number of hashes that fit each prefix, a function of the chosen `k` value).

 An attacker would now need to create a new rainbow table per hash prefix, per lookup.
 This reduces the attack surface significantly to only very targeted